districtr/districtr/docs/03toolsplugins/uicomponents.md

 function.
 Within this file, the default function uses helper function `addNewColorButton(...)` that allows for adding new colors, when used with communities of interest.

-_how does this really work if colors is passed in only up to the number of parts?
-Aha, it's different when its coi_

 The `districtr/src/components/Toolbar/BrushSlider.js` is even simpler.
 Also created with `BrushTool`, it takes a default `radius`, a callback function and other options to render inputs of both class `.slider` and `.slider value.` This callback function is always